alchematik/athanor/README.md

 Athanor is an Infrastructure as code (IaC) tool that I ([@khisakuni](https://github.com/khisakuni)) am hacking on.

-## Goals

 The goal of this project for now is primarily to serve as a personal project for learning.
 Long term, I would love it to become a useful tool that's delighful for people to use.

-## Project Status

 Athanor is still in the early stages of development!
 It is not meant for use outside of experimentation and development.

-Features and improvements that I want to make can be found in the Roadmap.
+Features and improvements that I want to make can be found in the [Roadmap](#Roadmap).

 ## Documentation